PG Tips: The Tipps family (1956–2002)

 In 1956, PG Tips began using anthropomorphic chimpanzees in their television advertisements.
 These were dressed in human clothes in the fashion of chimpanzees' tea party and were known as the "Tipps family."
 Their voices were often provided by celebrities, such as Peter Sellers, Donald Sinden and Bob Monkhouse.
 By 1958, PG Tips had risen from fourth to first place in the British tea market.
 The chimpanzees were from Twycross Zoo in Leicestershire.

 These advertisements were stopped in the 1970s after complaints made by animal rights organisations.
-However the chimpanzees were brought back 18 months later when sales began to drop.
+However, the chimpanzees were brought back 18 months later when sales began to drop.
 The last 'Tipps family' advert was broadcast in January 2002.
 The PG Tips chimpanzees spawned a spinoff in memorabilia which include trading cards and figurines.
-Prior to the chimpanzee inspired cards, PG Tips had included trading cards modelled on cigarette cards, but targeted at children, these ceased production in 1999 after a survey of customers showed that they were not contributing to developing the business.
+Prior to the chimpanzee-inspired cards, PG Tips had included trading cards modelled on cigarette cards, but targeted at children.
+Production of these ceased in 1999 for unknown reasons.

+The notable 1988 advert with the Mr Shifter piano removal was voiced by Michael Robbins and Irene Handl.